Gueni/simpyq/README.md

-# SimQuery: Command-Line Tool for Simulation Data Queries
+# simpyq: Command-Line Tool for Simulation Data Queries

-SimQuery is a command-line tool that allows users to query and analyze simulation data stored in CSV files.
+simpyq is a command-line tool that allows users to query and analyze simulation data stored in CSV files.
 With this tool, you can easily visualize signals, calculate statistical metrics (e.g., RMS, average), and automate post-processing of your simulation results.

 This project is designed to be simple and extendable, allowing you to analyze different signals, plot them, and perform various analyses based on natural language queries.